|

 the followers generated by an advertisement

-playlist organically because they discovered it by themselves.
+playlist organically because they discovered it themselves.

 Another example, roughly speaking, is a playlist with 100,000

-followers for instance, which should be able to provide 250-1000
+followers, for instance, which should be able to provide 250-1000

 streams per day for the middle-class placements,